BrandtHill/DJBot/README.md

 /play - Play (or queue) URLs from common service /playdir - Play (or queue) directory of files /playfile - Play (or queue) files from URL
-/resume - Resume the currently paused sound
+/playstream - Play (or queue) livestream URLs from common service /resume - Resume the currently paused sound
 /show - Show the next few queued URLs
 /skip - Skip to next queued track